History & Team

 Dementia Care Home Richmond Hill, ON

-Memory Lane Home Living was intended to house my mother, who passed away before its completion.
-Her dementia journey was an inspiration for this home.
-Mom would have flourished in a small home environment that promoted purposeful living with “like-minded women.”
+Memory Lane Home Living Inc. was intended to house my mother, who passed away before its completion.
+Our dementia journey was an inspiration for this home.
+Mom would have flourished in a small home environment that promoted purposeful living in a socially connected community setting.
 When I asked our Community Care Access Centre (CCAC) worker about such a home she said, “You are ahead of your time.”

 We experienced the frustrations that come with institutional settings.
-It began with the “premature” entry into assisted living in a retirement community—because there were no options on a smaller scale.
+It began with the “premature” entry into assisted living or a retirement residence—because there were no smaller scale options.

 Mom endured the feelings of disconnect and loneliness that come with a large, impersonal setting where person centred care was not part of the culture of care.
 A setting where dementia care was integrated with seniors who were uncomfortable around people with dementia.
 Although Mom had mild dementia, she could certainly feel when she was being judged by others.

-The message I clearly got from the medical staff in the institutional settings, from the beginning through to Mom’s passing, was that they did not have time for family input.
+The message I clearly got from the staff in the institutional settings, from the beginning through to Mom’s passing, was that they did not have the time or organizational capacity for family input.

 Another frustrating aspect of large institutional settings was the lack of understanding about the importance of relationship and purposeful activity in dementia care.
-Our mother loved to go for outdoor walks, yet the staff could not take Mom out to enjoy the beauty of nature.
+Our mother loved to go for outdoor walks, yet the staff were too busy with task-based care to support Mom’s need to enjoy the beauty of nature.
 Outings were limited and activities in the facility were crowded and chaotic.
-Too many residents congregated in a very small space.
-Such moments were stressful rather than enjoyable.
+Too many residents congregated in a very small space and we found that thse moments were stressful rather than enjoyable for her.

-We are grateful for the guidance and support from friends, family, knowledgeable individuals in this field, and especially the Alzheimer’s Society of York Region, Seneca Gerontology (King Campus).
+We are grateful for the guidance and support from friends, family, knowledgeable individuals in this field, and especially the Alzheimer Society of York Region, Seneca Social Service Worker Gerontology Program (King Campus).
 Memory Lane Home Living was designed to address the issues that many of us encounter on the dementia journey.